d2clouds/speedray-cli/docs/documentation/update.md

 <!-- Links in /docs/documentation should NOT have `.md` at the end, because they end up in our wiki at release. -->

-# ng update
+# sr update

 ## Overview
-`ng update` Updates the current application to latest versions.
+`sr update` Updates the current application to latest versions.

 ## Options
 <details>